flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 After the introduction of Xenos and its new architecture based on the 'unified shaders' model, ATI was still too busy with Microsoft's project so they couldn't allocate enough resources to bring Xenos to the PC market in the short term.
 Thus, the remaining teams focused on maintaining their classical x1000/R500 series, which left enough gap for Nvidia to ship their unified card named **GeForce 8** (featuring the **Tesla** architecture) before ATI.
 Finally, in 2007 (two years after Xenos), ATI presented the **Radeon 2000** series (codenamed **R600**) and its **TeraScale** architecture.
 The new design, now free of Microsoft's budget and licensing control, brought all the advancements of Xenos along with optional extras for those users who were willing to pay the premium pricing.

 Now, for the Wii U, ATI prepared a Terascale-based card for Nintendo, but it's never been officially confirmed which model they based it on.
-In any case, Nintendo calls it **GX2** and fail0verflow relates it to the Radeon HD 4000 series (codenamed **R700**) [@cpu-fail0verflow].
-R700-based cards launched in 2008 and were an incremental update to the R670 and R600 series.
-The most apparent changes are the inclusion of faster video decoding hardware and support for OpenCL, though only the former will be usable on the Wii U.
+Fail0verflow relates it to the Radeon HD 4000 series (codenamed **R700**) [@cpu-fail0verflow].
+For reference, R700-based cards launched in 2008 and were an incremental update to the R670 and R600 series.
+The most apparent changes are the inclusion of faster video decoding hardware and support for OpenCL, though only the former will be usable (to some degree) on the Wii U.

+In any case, the Wii U's GPU goes by two names, Nintendo calls it **GPU7** when referring to the hardware and **GX2** when referring to the API.
+For this article, I'll use the term 'GPU7' as I'll be focusing on the physical capabilities.

-### Architecture of GX2
+### Architecture of GPU7

-The TeraScale architecture is the materialisation of Xenos/Crayola ported to the PC market... and GX2 is TeraScale brought back to a console.
-Its most identifiable trait is the use of an [unified shader model](xbox-360#a-new-foundation-on-the-way) that centralises both vertex and pixel units into a single block, now called **SIMD unit**.
+The TeraScale architecture is the materialisation of Xenos/Crayola ported to the PC market... and GPU7 is TeraScale brought back to a console.
+Its most identifiable trait is the use of a [unified shader model](xbox-360#a-new-foundation-on-the-way) that centralises both vertex and pixel units into a single block, now called **SIMD unit**.

 It's worth emphasising that when Xenos arrived, the API model was still based on the [segregated shader model](xbox#graphics), so the libraries didn't provide additional functionality that was now possible with a consolidated compute unit.
-Well, thanks to the subsequent updates (Direct3D 10 and OpenGL 3.3), that's not the case anymore (albeit only OpenGL is available on the Wii U).
+Well, thanks to the subsequent updates (Direct3D 10 and OpenGL 3.3), that's not the case anymore.
+Back to the Wii U, GX2 is the only API available and it's based on **OpenGL 3.3**.

 #### Organising the content